mikacousin/olc/README.md

 Open Lighting Console (olc) is a software to control lights on shows.

+Alpha version.
+Don't use it on production !

 ##Depends on
 - gtk3 >= 3.20
 - python3